 Workers never sleep and constantly work around the clock to perform their various job functions.
 For homeowners, this means worker termites are continuously eating away at the wooden structures inside their home!

 Soldier termites are the ones responsible for defending the colony from other predators, like ants.
 Soldiers also live for several years.
 It is interesting to note that, due to the shape of the soldiers’ heads and mandibles, they are unable to feed themselves.
-In order to eat, they must rely upon workers for feed them.
+In order to eat, they must rely upon workers to feed them.

 Reproducer termites are those that swarm and leave the colony to establish a new one.
 After they find a mate, they will spend the rest of their lives as either the king or queen of the colony.
 Both king and queen termites can last for twenty years or longer.

 A mature queen termite can lay thousands of eggs every single day.
 Over a period of about five to seven years, the colony will mature and have anywhere from tens of thousands of termites to millions of termites.

 What’s the Difference Between Subterranean and Drywood Termites?

 Subterranean termites must maintain their colonies underground in the dirt.
 Worker termites will leave the colony and build mud-like tubes to provide protection when above ground.
 The tubes allow them to remain out of sunlight while they transport wood back to the colony.